 Update: 😁 CloudPanel 2.0 supports ARM.
 The article is updated accordingly.

-Oracle has been offering always free resources for quite a few years now you can create up to 2 instances in their always free tier but they also have released an Arm-based instance that allows you to use up to 4 CPU and 24 GB of RAM.
-This means you can create either one 4CPU+24 GB RAM instance or 4x1CPU+6GB RAM instances.
+Oracle has been offering always free resources for quite a few years now you can create up to 2 instances in their always-free tier but they also have released an Arm-based instance that allows you to use up to 4 CPUs and 24 GB of RAM.
+This means you can create either one 4CPU+24 GB RAM instance or a 4x1CPU+6GB RAM instance.

 An AMD instance can be installed with a web hosting control panel, such as CyberPanel, Ploi.io, Runcloud, Plesk, etc, without a hitch.